upasadena/interactive-cyoa-tutorial/docs/mechanics/rows.md

     ratio of text height will still be nice.

     But if there are several sentences, please use only 4 or 5 max.
-Otherwise, the text will stretch into a completely unpleasing and uncomfortable to read columm[^dragons-whore].
+Otherwise, the text will stretch into a completely unpleasant and uncomfortable to read column[^dragons-whore].

 === "1 per Row"